iPhlouxMaster/FilmTracker/README.md

 # Film Tracker

-Film Tracker is an app helps to track watched movies.
+Film Tracker is an app helps to track watched films.
 Firstly, it searches the movie with movie title or actors / directors.
 Once picking the watched movie, the movie will be added to the database with detailed information retrieved from TMDB.
 The app has updated to Swift 2.0, Xcode 6 may not be able to run the program, please update to Xcode 7.

 ##### Search Title:
 <img src="./Screenshots/SearchTitle.gif" width="320" height="568"/>